method-inc/Hero/README.md

+# Hero

+Ability based authorization for .Net projects.
+It will generate a Nuget package that can be downloaded as a 3rd party dll via Visual Studio.

-# hero
+# Installation

-hero is an ability based authorization module for .NET

-## Usage

-Once completed hero will be available via [nuget](http://nuget.org/)

-## Documentation

-More coming
+You can install this module via Nuget.
+The Nuget package is available from the [Skookum Nuget Server](http://skookum.cloudapp.net/guestAuth/app/nuget/v1/FeedService.svc/)

-## License
+# License

-hero is released under the [MIT](http://opensource.org/licenses/MIT) license
+This project is licensed under the [MIT License](http://opensource.org/licenses/MIT)